-When working with Advisory Accounts I am a Fiduciary.
-As a Fiduciary I put my client needs first.
+When working with advisory accounts, I in a Fiduciary capacity.
+This is a standard of responsibility and best interest for the client in the Finance Industry.
+As a Fiduciary I put your needs first.
 Foremost, it's the right thing to do.
 Here's a definition taken from Investopedia which offers a detailed explanation.

 What Is a Fiduciary?